netgloo/benjamin/readme.md

 ### Split Benjamin.config in multiple files

 Perhaps you want to better organize your code and have a javascript file for each page.
-You can easly split the Benjamin's configuration on multiple javascript files.
+You can easily split the Benjamin's configuration on multiple javascript files.
 For example:

     // main.js